apache/arrow/docs/source/developers/reviewing.rst

-* If you know someone who has the competence to help on a blocking issue and past experience suggests they may be willing to do so, feel free to add them to the discussion (for example by gently pinging their Github handle).
+* If you know someone who has the competence to help on a blocking issue and past experience suggests they may be willing to do so, feel free to add them to the discussion (for example by gently pinging their GitHub handle).

 * If the contributor has stopped giving feedback or updating their PR,